Ridgefield Second-Degree Assault Lawyer

 If you are facing or expect to face second-degree assault charges, time is typically of the essence.
 Before making a statement or taking action, you may wish to consult with a top Connecticut criminal attorney, since you are legally entitled to retain a criminal defense attorney to help advise on next steps, review any charges, and build a defense in pursuit of a positive outcome.

 Contact an experienced Ridgefield second-degree assault lawyer as soon as possible.
-Call now for a free consultation to discuss how we could put our experience and expertise building second-degree assault defenses to work for you.
+Call now to discuss how we could put our experience and expertise building second-degree assault defenses to work for you.